StarpTech/bootme/README.md

 ### restore() : __Promise__

 The whole pipeline is restored and all `onRollback` hooks from all tasks are called.
-The difference between a `rollback` and `restore` is that a restore is intentional and therefore no `onBefore`, `onAfter` hooks are called ony `onInit`.
+The difference between a `rollback` and `restore` is that a restore is intentional and therefore no `onBefore`, `onAfter` hooks are called only `onInit`.

 ### hasError(__String:__ taskName) : __Boolean__